 He continues to develop and produce his own hugely popular and award-winning shows in London and throughout Europe, including both classical and more contemporary repertoire with guest artists from the Royal Ballet and often championing relatively unknown choreographers from his native Cuba in the process.
 He was also instrumental in taking the Royal Ballet on tour to Havana in the summer of 2009.

-Carlos recently performed with Tamara Rojo and The Royal Ballet cast at the opening night of Romeo and Juliet at London’s O2 arena in June 2011, to an audience of 13,500.
+Acosta recently performed with Tamara Rojo and The Royal Ballet cast at the opening night of Romeo and Juliet at London’s O2 arena in June 2011, to an audience of 13,500.

 His self-written autobiography No Way Home was published in October 2007 by Harper Collins in the UK and by Scribner in the US; it became Book of the Week by the BBC Radio 4 program.

-Carlos’ television appearances include the CBS News special report in 1997 for their program 60 Minutes (broadcast in January 1998), following him during his performances for the Houston Ballet and relaxing with friends and family in Cuba.
-Other television performances include two live BBC broadcasts from The Royal Opera House: the Opening Celebration in December 1999 when Carlos performed the Man’s Solo in Le Corsaire, and in February 2000 when he performed the role of Franz in Ninette de Valois’ Coppélia.
+Acosta’s television appearances include the CBS News special report in 1997 for their program 60 Minutes (broadcast in January 1998), which followed him during his performances for the Houston Ballet and relaxing with friends and family in Cuba.
+Other television performances include two live BBC broadcasts from The Royal Opera House: the Opening Celebration in December 1999 when Acosta performed the Man’s Solo in Le Corsaire and in February 2000 when he performed the role of Franz in Ninette de Valois’ Coppélia.
 He featured in The Reluctant Ballet Dancer, a program in the Imagine series shown, presented by Alan Yentob, on BBC1 on July 9, 2003.
 He was also interviewed for the BBC’s HardTalk program, which was broadcast on Christmas Day 2003.
 In 2006, he was filmed in the BBC studios performing a dance from Tocororo, which was broadcast on the Newsnight program.
 He has also appeared on The Culture Show, Good Morning, BBC Breakfast, and The Andrew Marr Show.
 Sir David Frost interviewed him in 2009, and his latest interview on BBC’s HardTalk was broadcasted on June 2011.

 Dance Cuba: Dreams of Flight premiered in 2004 at the Miami International Film Festival.
-The film was made by Cynthia Newport and featured Carlos and other former members of the National Ballet of Cuba.
+The film was made by Cynthia Newport and featured Acosta and other former members of the National Ballet of Cuba.

-Carlos also appeared as a main character in the Natalie Portman-directed segment of New York, I Love You.
+Acosta also appeared as a main character in the Natalie Portman-directed segment of New York, I Love You.
 A feature film based on his life story is currently in development.
 He will also appear in another feature film entitled The Day of Flowers, shot principally in Cuba and set shortly for release.

 Carlos Acosta Website